dludemann/tma-cc/content/bumble/bumble-screenshots.md

 <p></p>
 <h3><strong>Report suspicious behavior</strong></h3>
 <p>If you encounter any users who seem to be &ldquo;creeping&rdquo; on your profile or engaging in inappropriate behavior, report them to Bumble.
 The app&rsquo;s team will take appropriate action to answer your concerns and maintain a safe environment for all users.</p>
-<h2>Can Bumble Users See When You Looked at Their Bumble Profiles?</h2>
+<h2 id="can-bumble-users-see-when-you-looked-at-their-bumble-profiles"><a href="#can-bumble-users-see-when-you-looked-at-their-bumble-profiles">Can Bumble Users See When You Looked at Their Bumble Profiles?</a></h2>
 <p>Firstly, Bumble does not have a feature that informs users when someone has viewed their profile.
 This approach aligns with the company&rsquo;s commitment to privacy, ensuring users can browse the app without feeling monitored.&nbsp;</p>
 <p></p>
 <p>Unlike some dating platforms, Bumble focuses on the core features of swiping, matching, and using the messaging function to foster connections between users.</p>